LGBTQ Heroes: Freddie Mercury – The Queen who rocked the world

 Mercury avoided discussing his sexuality publicly, but his onstage persona embraced camp, and he was quite visible as a gay man in London’s nightlife.
 Significant relationships included Winfried Kirchberger and Jim Hutton.

-His death was a milestone in the AIDS pandemic – Mercury was one of the first major entertainment stars to die of AIDS-related complications.
+His death in 1991 was a milestone in the AIDS pandemic – Mercury was one of the first major entertainment stars to die of AIDS-related complications.